salopensource/sal-activedirectory/README.md

 **Attention**: `#ALL_BU` is a special business unit.
 All users in this configured groups get access to all existing business units.

 # Logging
 If something does not work as expected, an extensive debug logging can be turned on.
-This is implemented with the python logging module and can be configured in the django settings.
+This is implemented with the python logging module and can be configured in the Django settings.
 ```Python
 LOGGING = {
     'version': 1,